hmgraves/TackTrunk/README.md

 # TackTrunk

 A full-CRUD application built using React.
-TackTrunk was built to help busy horse barns with scheduling and inventory.
+As we have realized that those in the horse industry like to hoard horse tack, TackTrunk was built to help busy horse barns with scheduling and inventory management.

 ### Screenshots
 ![Login Page](https://github.com/hmgraves/TackTrunk/blob/main/src/images/Login%20Page.png)